Ice vs Heat for Treating Your

 Here at AidMyAchilles we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyAchilles has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer:

 - Guarantee #1 - Use your products diligently for up to 60 days and you will experience a significant reduction in pain.
-If not, I encourage you to send back the items for a 100% refund.
+If not, I encourage you to call us to send back the items for a 100% refund.